What’s in This Article

 Point Reyes National Seashore: Coastal Hikes and Wildlife

-If you want a quick escape into wild coastal scenery, Point Reyes National Seashore, about 50 miles from Oakland, delivers wind-swept cliffs, broad beaches, and abundant wildlife in every direction.
+About 50 miles from Oakland, Point Reyes National Seashore delivers wind-swept cliffs, broad beaches, and abundant wildlife.
 You walk trails that peel away urban noise and open toward sea-salted air, where tule elk graze, sea birds wheel, and shorelines reveal sculpted rock and tidepool life.

 Hike to Chimney Rock or along dramatic bluffs, launch a kayak from Tomales Bay, or comb the surf for shells and fossils.
 Each route strips layers of routine until you feel unburdened.
-Visit the historic Point Reyes Lighthouse for panoramic views and prime whale-watching during gray whale migration (January–April).
+Visit the historic Point Reyes Lighthouse for panoramic views and prime whale-watching during gray whale migration, which runs January through April.

 The preserved landscapes around Drakes Bay provide quiet photography moments and roomy solitude.
 Afterward, stop in Point Reyes Station or Olema for fresh seafood and market finds that taste like place.
 You leave lighter, recharged by raw coast, clear skies, and the ease of open horizons.